jimmy04500/WildHacks2015/README.md

 # ClassTalk
-2015 WildHacks at NorthWestern University
+2015 WildHacks at NorthWestern University.
 ClassTalk is an anonymous IRC for students to discuss about course materials, professors, or anything that comes to mind.